-Project 5.3 will be complementary to projects 5.1 and 5.2 in three respects: it will focus on overall policy strategies as deliberate interventions in socio-ecological systems including adaptive policy actions over time; it will be mainly oriented to deep uncertainties, and besides possible undesired future consequences it will als explicitly explore opportunities that future uncertainties may hold.
+Project 5.3 will be complementary to projects 5.1 and 5.2 in three respects: it will focus on overall policy strategies as deliberate interventions in socio-ecological systems including adaptive policy actions over time; it will be mainly oriented to deep uncertainties, and it will also explicitly explore opportunities that future uncertainties may hold..
 Project 5.3, in addition, will take the lead in combining insights, i.e., for a given situation, which (mix of) approach(es) will be best fitted?